ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 🎯 Project Scope

-This project encompasses the entire machine learning pipeline, from Data Preprocessing to Evaluation.
+Our project encompasses the entire machine learning pipeline, from Data Preprocessing to Evaluation.
 The main components of the scope include:

 1. **Data Exploration & Preprocessing**: Conducting exploratory data analysis (EDA) to understand patterns and trends in the dataset.
 This includes handling missing data, feature engineering, and transforming categorical variables.